mezo-org/mezod/docs/rfc/rfc-2.md

 all validators in the network, based on the pseudo-transaction injected by the block proposer.
-The validators need to validate the vote extensions in the pseudo-transaction in the same way as the block proposer: check if the vote extension is supported by 2/3 of bridge validators, all signatures are valid, and they actually come from bridge validators appointed in the bridge module.
+The validators need to validate the vote extensions in the pseudo-transaction in the same way as the block proposer: check if the vote extension is supported by 2/3 of bridge validators and 2/3 of non-bridge validators, and the signature is valid.

 #### Block N+1: Finalize Block